apostrophecms/apostrophe-documentation/tutorials/getting-started/creating-your-first-project.md

 ### Use Nodemon to watch file changes

-To avoid manual restarting in the future, you could use [Nodemon](https://nodemon.io) to watch project files.
+To avoid manual restarting in the future, use [Nodemon](https://nodemon.io) to watch project files.

 1. Run `npm install -g nodemon` to install it globally.
 2. Run `nodemon` from your project root folder to start your site with watching enabled.

+{% hint style='info' %}
-> When running `nodemon` from the project root, you don't need to provide any target or arguments.
+When running `nodemon` from the project root, you don't need to provide any target or arguments.
 It will start `app.js` autmoatically by default.
 The configuration is found in `package.json` which was created when you installed the `apostrophe-cli` tools.
 You can adjust these settings to your needs.
+{% endhint %}

 Now, every time you change a file in your project, Nodemon will restart your application.